akon47/ScreenRecorder/README.md

     - Capture Region, Capture Window, Capture Display
 - Recording function using hotkeys.
 - Microphone recording function (Record system default capture device)
+- By default, the recording frame rate is 60 fps.
+  - Other frame rates can also be selected in the advanced settings menu if required.
+    - 15, 24, 25, 30, 48, 50, 60, 120, 144 fps

 ## 💡 System requirements
 - Platforms Supported: Windows 10 64bit Version 2004 or newer (*I haven't tested it on other platforms*)